-- The Harford MD monitor has a predicted average design value of 70.9 ppb in 2023 which means it is no longer a nonattainment monitor with respect to the 2015 ozone NAAQS. - The new MOG modeling has a new predicted average design value for the Sheboygan WI monitor of 71.5 ppb.
-This prediction includes a significant component related to international emissions (where recognition of even a small portion of those emissions would be more than adequate to reduce the predicted concentration at the Sheboygan monitor to attainment).
-We also recognize that even with the inclusion of international emissions, the LADCO modeling relied upon by Illinois EPA predicts this monitor to be in attainment with the 2015 ozone NAAQS by 2023 and treats this monitor as a maintenance monitor. - There are no other monitors in the eastern U.S. that are predicted to be in nonattainment with the 2015 ozone NAAQS. - The Philadelphia PA monitor linked to Indiana is no longer predicting concentrations that would cause it to be treated as a maintenance monitor and, therefore, there is no need to address it in the state's Good Neighbor SIP. - Without consideration of any maintenance monitor flexibility guidance, which will be discussed later, the only maintenance monitors linked to Indiana3 are the monitors at Harford MD, Richmond NY, Gloucester NJ and Allegan MI.
+- The Harford MD monitor has a predicted average design value of 70.9 ppb in 2023 which means it is no longer a nonattainment monitor with respect to the 2015 ozone NAAQS. - While the Sheboygan WI monitor has a new predicted average design value of 71.5 ppb, there is no existing source apportionment information indicating that West Virginia is a significant contributor to this monitor.
+Indeed, that value includes international emissions where recognition of even a small portion of those emissions would be more than enough to reduce the predicted concentration at the Sheboygan monitor to attainment. - There are no other monitors in the eastern U.S. that are predicted to be in nonattainment with the 2015 ozone NAAQS and no nonattainment monitors anywhere that are linked to West Virginia. - The monitor located at Philadelphia PA that was linked to West Virginia is no longer predicting concentrations that would cause it to be treated as a maintenance monitor and, therefore, there is no need to address it in the state's Good Neighbor SIP. - Without consideration of any maintenance monitor flexibility guidance, which will be discussed later, the only maintenance monitors to which West Virginia is linked3 are the monitors at Harford MD (240251001) and Gloucester NJ (340150002).